zfifteen/z-sandbox/victory_64bit_report.md

 5. Re-benchmark on 100 samples.

 ## Conclusion
 64-bit scaling attempted but blocked by primality issues.
-GVA framework promising, but needs robustness for large N. Milestone deferred until fixes.
+GVA framework promising, but needs robustness for large N. Milestone deferred; needs further debugging on dist calculation or embedding precision.